 About 10 minutes more paddling and you reach a natural turn around on the sands of Midnight Pass.
 Here a narrow stretch of secluded beach separates the marine preserve from the gulf.

 The kids can play in the surf and sand until it’s time to paddle back.
-The beauty of this easy three-mile round trip paddle will might make you forget the delicious gelato waiting for you in town, but your kids will be there to remind you.
+The beauty of this easy three-mile round trip paddle might make you forget the delicious gelato waiting for you in town, but your kids will be there to remind you.

 Follow @coleman_concierge on Instagram!